Methodology of the archaeological research (i)

 - Typological analyses and context data management of the archaeological materials;

-- The use of the archaeolological finds during the interpretation of the site: the problem of the residuality.
+- The use of the archaeological finds during the interpretation of the site and/or area;

-The meetings will be established as taught classes using Powerpoint presentations that will be get available to the students through the e-learning platform.
+The meetings will be established according to teh rules decided by the University also considering the covid emergence; delivering the courses concurrently for on-campus students and off-campus online students and using PowerPoint presentations that will be get available to the students through the Moodle platform.

 To the students attending the course will be offered the possibility to participate to the archaeological excavations organised by the lecturers during the summer.